 In addition to this, if your spouse had a sexual relationship with a member of the same sex or was intimate with another person, but did not have sexual intercourse, then you could not use the ground of adultery.
 Whilst in theory you could name the other party to the adultery, this was rare and the court did not advise doing so, unless in exceptional circumstances.
 The law was simply out of date and did not reflect modern times.

 The reason for the divorce, or who was to blame for the marriage ending makes no difference to any order the court may be required to make on child arrangements or finances.
 So there was little tangible benefit to the old law.

 No Fault Divorce Conclusion

-It is important to recognise and credit the consistent and determined work carried out by Resolution over many years to get this bill to the stage it is today.
+It is important to recognise and credit the consistent and determined work carried out by Resolution over many years to get this law changed and implemented.

-Ali is the Managing Director of Divorce Ltd, a mediator, divorce negotiator and has previously been through a divorce himself.
-He has helped in over 4000 divorce or separations since 2010.
+Ali is the Founder of MediateUK Ltd and has previously been through a divorce himself.
+He has helped in over 6000 divorce or separations since 2011.